ProKrillz/BigData/README.md

 Create entity for rel and Fk in link

 Some data updates twize a day, some every hours and most every 10 min and program safe data every 10 min so make so it skips hour data and twize data when its in database.

+* Mapping

+Create new mapping after database struct is done